WyattHamill/PFDA-Final-Project/README.md

 - Convert single images between PNG, EXR, and JPG
 - Convert entire image sequences from one format to another
 - Encode PNG and EXR image sequences as MP4 files

+## Important
+This script will not work on VS Code in my tests.
+Use Powershell or equivalent.